 To see if your proposed name is available, you can search the North Dakota business name database.

 The Secretary of State has a fillinable articles of incorporation form for nonprofits on its website which you can use to create your nonprofit corporation.
-Complete and file your articles following the instructions provided on the Secretary of State’s website.
-You can file your articles by mail or fax.
+Complete and file your articles following the instructions provided on the Secretary of State's website.
+You can file your articles by mail or online.

 The articles form available from the state has the minimal information necessary to create a nonprofit in North Dakota.
 It does not include language required by the IRS to obtain 501(c)(3) tax-exempt status.
 To receive tax-exempt status from the IRS, you'll need to have certain additional specific language in your articles, including: